When you look in the mirror, what do you see? Do you like the image that looks back?

-Someone with a negative body image doesn't appreciate her body.
-She may not see herself the way she really is, compares her body to others, and feels shame, awkwardness, and anxiety about her body.
+Someone with a negative body image don't appreciate their body.
+They may not see themselves the way they really are, compares their body to others, and feels shame, awkwardness, and anxiety about their body.
 That can lead to emotional distress, low self-esteem, dieting, anxiety, depression, and eating disorders.

 Changing your body image doesn't have to mean changing your body.
 You can have a better body image starting right now by changing the way you think about your body.

 Start on the inside.
 For instance, can you stop saying you "hate" certain parts of your body and start appreciating what your body does for you every day, from your lungs breathing, your heart beating, your brain guiding you through the day's challenges, and your hands making a meal or holding someone else's hand?

 Being active, eating healthy food, and getting plenty of rest will also help.